yaozhong/deepIntraSV/README.md

 # deepIntraSV
-DeepIntraSV is a U-net based model used for detecting SVs inside of a bin with base-pair read-depth inforamtion.
+DeepIntraSV is a U-net based model used for detecting SVs inside of a bin with base-pair read-depth (RD) inforamtion.
 More details can be found in https://doi.org/10.1101/503649

 ## Docker enviorment